moliver28/research-handbook/content/handbook/security/security-operations/signals-engineering/_index.md

 ## Engaging Signals Engineering

 Teams can engage Signals Engineering by heading over to the #signals-engineering slack channel.
-SIRT can also engage signals engineering for detection and alert tuning needs by selecting the "report a bug" feature in GUARD.
+SIRT can also engage Signals Engineering for detection and alert tuning needs by selecting the "report a bug" feature in GUARD.

 ## Our Vision